 Here are some examples:

-NC Tenant Rights and Responsibilities
+North Carolina Tenant Rights and Responsibilities

-- Get receipts after every rent payment.
+- Get receipts after all rent payments.

 - Enjoy their residence in peace and quiet.

-- A safe and secure habitable property.
+- A safe and secure habitable unit.

 - Issuing a notice to the landlord when looking to vacate the premises.

-- Paying rent on time.
+- Paying the month to month leases rent on time.

-- Taking care of the property.
+- Taking care of the unit.

 - Notifying the landlord when maintenance issues appear.